DenizSAHIN570/OnlineComicReader/README.md

+Disclaimer

+This application is a comic book reader.
+It does not host, distribute, or include any copyrighted comic book files.
+Users are solely responsible for the content they choose to open with this software.
+The maintainers and contributors accept no liability for misuse or distribution of third-party content.

-# Online CBR Reader
+# Online Comic Reader

 A fast, modern browser-based comic book reader built with SvelteKit and TypeScript.
-Optimized for CBZ/ZIP files with a sleek AMOLED dark interface.

 ## Features

-- **Lightning-Fast CBZ/ZIP Support**: Uses `fflate` for instant extraction in Web Workers
 - **Sleek AMOLED Interface**: Modern dark UI with book shelf design and gradient accents
-- **Advanced Zoom & Pan**: Smooth zoom (10%-500%), drag to pan with smart borders, scroll wheel controls
-- **View Mode Persistence**: Fit-width/fit-height modes persist when changing pages
 - **Smart Caching**: IndexedDB-based caching for instant page loading
 - **Reading Progress**: Automatically saves your reading position
-- **Multiple View Modes**: Fit-to-width, fit-to-height, and original size with zoom
 - **Keyboard Shortcuts**: Arrow keys, spacebar, Home/End navigation, zoom controls
+- **PWA**: PWA Support for offline use
 - **Mobile Friendly**: Responsive design works on tablets and phones
-- **CBR/RAR Awareness**: Provides helpful guidance for converting CBR files to CBZ format

 ## Quick Start